RealDeuce/cvs-synchronet/minesweeper/readme.txt

     highlight = true

-The user's choice of the following settings is saved to their user properties list and restored for future game plays:
+The user's choice of the following settings is saved to their user properties file (data/user/*.ini) and used for future game plays:

     difficulty
     selector